capricorn86/happy-dom/README.md

 # Happy DOM
-A "jsdom" alternative with support for server side rendering of web components.
+A [JSDOM](https://github.com/jsdom/jsdom) alternative with support for server side rendering of web components.

-As shadow roots are scoped, this DOM supports opening them up by providing an option.
-When the shadow roots are opened up, Happy DOM will scope the HTML and CSS.
+Happy DOM aims to support all common functionality of a web browser.

-# DOM Features
+### DOM Features

 - Custom Elements (Web Components)